What is it 1-3-1 No Trap Zone?

 2. Cannot take away offenses best player– Because this is a passive defense the offense will be able to get the ball into their best players hands every possession.
 This could be turned into an advantage if you can force the player into open space then collapse on them but the best player still has the ball in their hands each possession.
 I like to try and take away the best player on the opposing team and this defense has no way of doing that.

 3. Open Shots– Since this defense is designed to play the passing lanes, there will be times where the offensive players are left without anyone directly guarding them.
-So if the offensive player shoots the ball then the defense does not the time to close all the way out on the shooter.
+So, if the offensive player shoots the ball quickly, then the defense does not have the time to close all the way out on the shooter.
 This leads to open shots.
 If the offensive team makes those shots then the defense is in serious trouble.
 But if the offensive team does not make the open shots then this disadvantage goes away.

 Positions of a 1-3-1 No Trapping Zone